OMerkel/Oware/README.md

 _trou_ (in _French_), _pits_, _holes_, _depressions_,
 _houses_ or _bowls_.
 Some games come with different types of such containers.
-Mostly an additional non standard type of container is just for holding tokens representing the current player's score.
+Mostly an additional non standard type of container is just used for holding tokens representing the current player's score.
 The score is reflected by the amount of tokens contained.
 These larger size bowls might be named _stores_ or simply _Mancalas_.
 If such stores do not exist